cedalo/streamsheets-documentation/docs/_sources/functions/text/char.rst.txt

    * - Number
      - A number between 1 and 255 which specifies the character to return.
    * - CharacterSet
      - Optional.
 A string which specifies the character set to use for converting the number.
-Following two sets are currently supported: 'ansi' alias 'cp1252' and 'mac' alias 'roman'.
+Only the 'ansi' alias 'cp1252' set is currently supported.
 If no character-set is specified 'ansi' is used by default.

 **Return Value**